 The Tulsa Artist Fellowship (TAF) is celebrating its second year with the group exhibition NEW/NOW: Works by the Tulsa Artist Fellowship at Philbrook Downtown.
-The exhibition opens to the public on Saturday, January 27, 2018 offering free admission and a variety of programming opportunities through Sunday, March 4, 2018.
+The exhibition, curated by Colin Tuis Nesbit, opens to the public on Saturday, January 27, 2018 offering free admission and a variety of programming opportunities through Sunday, March 4, 2018.

 Over 20 Tulsa Artist Fellows are participating making it the largest group exhibition of living artists to ever take place at Philbrook Downtown since it opened in 2013.